cirrax/openstack-nagios-plugins/README.md

                         takes the standard environment variables from openstack.
   -v, --verbose         increase output verbosity (use up to 3 times)(not
                         everywhere implemented)
+  --cacert CACERT       Specify a CA bundle file to use in verifying a
+                        TLS(https) server certificate.
   --insecure            Explicitly allow to perform "insecure" SSL
                         (https) requests.
 The server's certificate will not be verified against any certificate authorities.
 This